 People often begin their plant collections by picking up a trendy plant they may have seen on Instagram or on the latest viral TikTok.
 It’s the easiest way to see which plants are popular and it’s hard to not want one when everyone else does.
-I know that I’ve certainly snagged a few popular plants based off of a social media post.
+It's certainly tempting to snag a few popular plants based off of a social media post.
 And while some of them are great, there are definitely a few trendy plants that just aren’t worth the effort.

-So, that left me wondering, when there’s so much scrolling and buying going on, are there other plant people out there who feel the same?
-Undoubtedly there are and I spoke with them to find out which trendy plants they deemed “not worth the effort.”
+So, when there’s so much scrolling and buying going on, are there other plant people out there who feel the same?
+Undoubtedly there are.
+We spoke with them to find out which trendy plants they deemed “not worth the effort.”

 01 of 08

 Durrell from @theblackplantman said that the Caladium was the trendy plant he fell for.
 “They’re beautiful to look at but they're much easier to care for outside.
 Their delicate leaves shrivel up at the slightest inconvenience and their stems are very flimsy.
 Caladiums are also members of the “I love lots of water, no wait… that’s too much” club.”
 Thankfully he offered us a substitute, “If you like the pointy, arrow-like shape of the leaves, may I suggest an arrowhead vine (Syngonium podophyllum) instead?
 The medium green leaves come splashed with a variety of colors including pink, silver, white, purple, or cream.”

 02 of 08